 These 47 counties hold the nation’s largest cities, from New York to Nashville, and they are densely packed: 99% of the population lives in urban places as defined by the Census.

-Big Cities house about 78 million of the U.S. population.
-The median household income is about $58,742 here, often with large pockets of poverty as well as pockets of wealth.
-Crime is much more prevalent here than in other community types, with violent crime rates per 100,000 people averaging 673, nearly 300 more than the national average.
-Big Cities are among the most educated community types with about 35% holding bachelor’s degrees.
+Big Cities house about 78.6 million of the U.S. population.
+The median household income is about $66,100 here, often with large pockets of poverty as well as pockets of wealth.
+Crime is much more prevalent here than in other community types, with violent crime rates per 100,000 people averaging 602, well over the national average of 386.
+Big Cities are among the most educated community types with about 38% holding bachelor’s degrees.